This Black History Month, we want to highlight recent publications by Black Texan writers. We hope that you find something that interests you!

 3. Proprioception – C. Prudence Arceneaux (Texas Review Press, 2025)

-Prudence Arceneaux, a native Texan, is a poet who teaches English and Creative Writing at Austin Community College in Austin, TX.
-Her work has appeared in various journals, including The Academy of American Poets’ Poem-A-Day, Limestone, New Texas, Hazmat Review, Texas Observer, Whiskey Island Magazine, African Voices, and Inkwell.
-She is the author of two chapbooks of poetry—Dirt (awarded the 2018 Jean Pedrick Prize) and Liberty.
+C. Prudence Arceneaux, a native Texan, is a poet who teaches English and Creative Writing at Austin Community College in Austin, Texas.
+Her work has appeared in various journals, including The Academy of American Poets’ Poem-A-Day, Texas Observer, and others.
+She is the author of two poetry chapbooks; Dirt (awarded the 2018 Jean Pedrick Prize) and Liberty.

 4. Pretty: A Memoir – K.B.
 Brookins (Knopf, 2024)